Orejas Pan Dulce (Orejitas) – Muy Bueno

 What is an Orejas pastry in English?

 Orejas means “ears” in Spanish.
-In English, they’re often called Elephant Ears (orejas de elefante), though they’re also known as Palmiers in French.
+In English, they’re usually known as Elephant Ears (orejas de elefante), although they’re often known as Palmiers in French.

-In Italy, a similar pastry is known as Prussiane.
-They’re slightly different in size but made with puff pastry and sugar, just like orejas.
+In Italy, an analogous pastry is named Prussiane.
+They’re barely completely different in measurement however made with puff pastry and sugar, identical to orejas.

 What are Orejitas?

 Orejitas means “little ears.”
-It’s just a cute or smaller version of orejas.
-The names are often used interchangeably.
+It’s only a cute or smaller model of orejas.
+The names are sometimes used interchangeably.

-They’re a sweet indulgence—made with puff pastry and sugar—so they’re best enjoyed as an occasional treat.
-But they’re so worth it!
+They’re a candy indulgence—made with puff pastry and sugar—so that they’re finest loved as an occasional deal with.
+But they’re so value it!

 More Recipes

-If you tried this Orejas (Palmiers) recipe or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the comments below!
-I love hearing how recipes turn out in your kitchen, and your feedback helps others too.
+If you tried this Orejas (Palmiers) recipe or some other recipe on my weblog, please depart a 🌟 star score and let me know the way it went within the feedback beneath!
+I like listening to how recipes end up in your kitchen, and your suggestions helps others too.

 Source link